aditya43/docker-kubernetes/README.md

 - [Swarm - Secret Storage](#swarm---secret-storage)
     ```diff
     + What is a Secret?
-    + How to create a Secret in Swarm?
+    + How to create a Secret?
-    + How to decrypt a Secret in Swarm?
+    + How to decrypt a Secret?
+    + How to remove a Secret?
     ```
 - [Generic Examples](#generic-examples)
     ```diff